cilium/cilium/Documentation/architecture.rst

    policy

 It is important to note that there are key differences between Kubernetes Network Policies and Cilium L3/L4 policies.
-Most important is probably that Kubernetes Network Policies only control ''ingress'' connections (i.e., connections ''into''a container) but are not able to control ''egress'' connections (i.e., connections ''out'' of a container).
+Most importantly, Kubernetes Network Policies only control ''ingress'' connections (i.e., connections ''into''a container) but are not able to control ''egress'' connections (i.e., connections ''out'' of a container).